 Purpose

-The R-Adhikarya “Niche” Award is a token of appreciation and recognition for smart, innovative and competitive young people who wish to pursue their dreams further to learn, explore and apply disruptive ideas and “niche” innovative thinking in their studies and future careers.
+The R-Adhikarya “Niche” Award is a token of appreciation and recognition for smart, innovative, and competitive young people who wish to pursue their dreams further and learn, explore, and apply disruptive ideas and “niche” innovative thinking in their studies and future careers.

 The Award will help encourage, motivate, and increase the confidence of promising students to explore unique and unusual – as opposed to “more-of-the-same” competencies and solutions in their future careers.
 It is to reward those who dare to think differently and are interested in studying and solving important contemporary problems and/or future societal needs/wants not currently being considered or significantly addressed by others.
 It supports young visionaries to develop a “Growth Mindset“.